omniczech/sense-code-challenge/README.md

     - Feedback, `feedback.svg`
   * At the mobile breakpoint, this sidebar should switch to being a fixed menu at the bottom of the page (see attached gif for behavior).
   * The mobile version should have the labels removed with the icons remain centered vertically.
+  * The "Feedback" option should be hidden in mobile.
-  * You may use any modern CSS features at your disposal.
+  * You may use any modern browser features at your disposal.
 This project does not need to be widely compatible, but a short description of how you would approach browser compatibility would be appreciated.
-  * When you have completed the project, please fill out the attached `summary.md` and describe your approach to the project, any sticking points you found, and how you resolved them.

-*NOTE:* _It should be possible to accomplish all of this using only html and CSS.
-That said, if you have extra time and would like to demonstrate some JavaScript skills, feel free to move on to the bonus question below._

-##### Bonus:
   * Our web application needs to know which tab we are currently looking at.
 For this example, consider the current tab to be a query parameter: `tab` that will be set to a string representing the current tab.
 For example, a URL like: `https://localhost:8000?tab=meter` should highlight the "meter" icon and label (in Desktop mode).

-*NOTE:* _Please focus on the above deliverables first and only complete this bonus question if you have time.
-We would much rather see a solid showing on the core. _
+  * When you have completed the project, please fill out the attached `summary.md` and describe your approach to the project, any sticking points you found, and how you resolved them.

 ### Style guide:
-  * Please see the `/assets` folder for included icons.
+  * Please see the `/assets/icons` folder for included icons.
   * Useful variables:
     - Base Font Size: 16px (Browser Default)
     - Mobile breakpoint: `480px`
+    - Typeface: Open Sans (already included)
     - Sense Red: `#F9461C`
     - Sense Black: `#353535`
     - Sidebar Width / Height (in Mobile): 4rem